iamBenCurtis/tilde/README.md

 # Tilde

-Inspired by [/r/startpages](https://www.reddit.com/r/startpages)—the idea is to have a homepage for your browser that is functional and sexy.
+Inspired by [/r/startpages](https://www.reddit.com/r/startpages) and forked from [Tilde](https://github.com/cadejscroggins/tilde) by Cade Scroggins — a personal homepage for your browser that is functional and sexy.

 ![Screenshot](SCREENSHOT.png?raw=true "Screenshot")